Home

 We've been Lake Winnipesaukee boaters for years and never go without our navigation chart.
 When we decide to cruise some place we haven't been to in awhile it's nice to have the chart.

-Lake Winnipesaukee is like paradise to me.
+Lake Winnipesaukee in New Hampshire is like paradise to me.
 I grew up away from the water yet, I had a love for boating.
 Especially sailing.

 I know the first time I went for a boat ride on Lake Winnipesaukee that this is the place I wanted to be.